-In addition to the full-year audit, our auditors complete a review of the half-year financial statements and we undertake an internal certification process to ensure that the information presented is accurate, balanced and objective.
-We have processes in place to ensure that our financial reporting meets the requirements of the Companies Act 1993, the Financial Markets Conduct Act 2013 and the NZX Listing Rules and provide explanation all throughout our reporting to ensure readers understand the context.
+In addition to the full-year audit, our auditors complete a review of the half-year financial statements, and we undertake an internal certification process to ensure that the information presented is accurate, balanced and objective.

+We have processes in place to ensure that our financial reporting meets the requirements of the Companies Act 1993, the Financial Markets Conduct Act 2013 and the NZX Listing Rules and provide explanation throughout our reporting to ensure readers understand the context.
 Our Integrated Report focuses on the Contact26 strategy with clear links to Contact's business model while outlining key risks and opportunities.
-We are proud of our integrated reporting and believe that it enables stakeholders to obtain a clear picture of Contact.